Routine use cases

 What to do next

-For "What to do when eye-area comfort sessions changes your routine plan", choose one low-pressure action: keep private notes focused on what was practiced.
-Use the related Orena guide for "What to do when eye-area comfort sessions changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when eye-area comfort sessions changes your routine plan" is whether the reader can separate routine support from stronger health claims with less uncertainty.
+For "Routine adjustment: eye area comfort sessions", choose one low-pressure action: keep private notes focused on what was practiced.
+Use the related Orena guide for "Routine adjustment: eye area comfort sessions" when you want app support for that action.
+The useful signal for "Routine adjustment: eye area comfort sessions" is whether the reader can separate routine support from stronger health claims with less uncertainty.

 Evidence boundary